RobotLocomotion/drake/bindings/pydrake/gym/README.md

 randomized states (position, velocity), randomized mass, and a monitoring camera for rollout logging.

-Before trying the following examples, read the note on dependencies below.
+Before trying the following examples, <strong>read the note on dependencies below</strong>.

 Training can be invoked it via: